 Stocks are trying to put 2022 in the rearview mirror.
 The S&P 500 is up 4% more than halfway through the first month of 2023, bolstered by hopes that central banks may not keep raising rates as aggressively as they did last year.
 But a potential earnings slowdown and the possibility of an official recession are among the reasons to be worried that the momentum may not continue.

 What are the charts saying?
 One technical indicator—Bollinger Bands—suggests that US stocks, broadly speaking, may be overbought on a short-term basis.

 Using Bollinger Bands

-How can Bollinger Bands help you determine the relative strength of a stock?
-John Bollinger, who created this indicator, considers the price of the stock relatively low (attractive) if it is near the lower band, and relatively high (overvalued) if it's near the upper band.
+Bollinger Bands are a short-term trading tool that can help you decide when to make your move by assessing the relative strength—or momentum—of a stock investment.
+You can even apply them to the broad market.
+This indicator looks like an envelope that forms an upper and lower band around the price.
+Between the 2 bands is a moving average, typically a 20-day simple moving average (SMA).* John Bollinger, who created this indicator, considers the price relatively low (attractive) if it is near the lower band, and relatively high (overvalued) if it's near the upper band.